 So, there’s a bit of a taster!

 If you want to know more, check out our detailed Christmas meal guide or our guide to chocolate gifts.
-There’s information on sweets, biscuits, crackers and desserts, as well as which hot chocolate, chocolate stocking stuffers and even toiletries make good slave-free gifts.
+They’ll tell you which sweets, crackers, dried fruit and nuts, ice cream and jelly crystals to go for, as well as which hot chocolate, chocolate stocking stuffers and even toiletries make good slave-free gifts.